 Saoirse Ronan puts in a beautiful, restrained performance as Eilis.
 Emory Cohen is faintly anachronistic as Tony Fiorello, an Italian who likes Irish women.
 Julie Walters is robustly amusing as Madge Kehoe and Jim Broadbent, who often likes to go big, chews no scenery in this outing.
 There are times when the computer-generated version of old Brooklyn seems a little too clean, which at a guess, probably reflects the film’s very tight budget.
 That being said, the 1950s look and feel of the movie is mostly convincing.

-BROOKLYN is near the end of its Australian run and should be seen by anyone who is interested in a story about leaving home and building a life elsewhere.
+BROOKLYN is should be seen by anyone who is interested in a story about leaving home and building a life elsewhere.
 This is a simple tale, satisfyingly told.